metaclip/C3S-CMIP6-Single_levels/README.md

 # metaclipR_C3S-CICA
-Metaclip implementation for the Copernicus C3S Interactive Atlas
+A metaclipR extension for the Copernicus C3S Interactive Atlas